 A similar percentage (23%) are concerned about race relations/immigration, an issue that has fallen 8 percentage points since June.

 By contrast, only 1% place the phone hacking scandal amongst the most important issues facing the country.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 956 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 956 adults aged 18+ across Great Britain.
 The questions are spontaneous - i.e. respondents are not prompted with any answers.
-Ipsos MORI's Capibus vehicle was used for this survey.
+Ipsos's Capibus vehicle was used for this survey.
 Interviews were conducted face-to-face in-home between 5th- 11th August 2011 at 156 sampling points across Great Britain.
 Data are weighted to match the profile of the population.